 Hairy Bikers Manchester Tart Recipe

 Frequently Asked Questions

-• Why did my custard turn lumpy?
-Lumps in custard usually form if the milk is added too quickly to the egg mixture or if it isn’t stirred constantly while cooking.
-To fix this, you can pass the custard through a fine-mesh sieve before pouring it into the tart shell.
+Why did my custard turn lumpy?
+This happens when the hot milk is added too quickly or the mixture is not stirred constantly.
+Pass it through a fine-mesh sieve before pouring into the tart case to fix it.

+Hairy Bikers Manchester Tart Recipe